-PURPOSE OF NAEP UNDER NCLB LEGISLATION
+PURPOSE UNDER NAEP AND ESSA LEGISLATION

-The NAEP Reading Framework is consistent with NCLB legislation.
-The NAEP legislation, as amended under NCLB and the later National Assessment of Educational Progress Reauthorization Act (NAEPRA) of 2002, specifies that NAEP's purpose is "to provide, in a timely manner, a fair and accurate measurement of student academic achievement and reporting of trends in such achievement in reading, mathematics, and other subjects[s]..." (section 303(b)(1), National Assessment of Educational Progress Reauthorization Act, P.L.
+The NAEP legislation specifies that NAEP's purpose is "to provide, in a timely manner, a fair and accurate measurement of student academic achievement and reporting of trends in such achievement in reading, mathematics, and other subjects[s] ..." (section 303(b)(1), National Assessment of Educational Progress Reauthorization Act (NAEPRA) of 2002, P.L.
 107-279).
 The NAEP reading data will measure national, regional, and subgroup trends in reading achievement but will not target the performance of individual students or schools.

-In further accordance with NCLB, the NAEP Reading Assessment will be administered every 2 years at grades 4 and 8 and the resulting data will be widely reported in a timely fashion.
-Finally, NAEPRA specifies that although the public will have full access to NAEP results and released test questions, NAEP will not seek to influence the curriculum or assessments of any state.
+The NAEP Reading Framework is consistent with ESSA legislation, which requires states to participate in the NAEP Reading Assessment administered every 2 years at grades 4 and 8, and the resulting data will be widely reported in a timely fashion.
+Finally, the NAEPRA specifies that although the public will have full access to NAEP results and released test questions, NAEP will not seek to influence the curriculum or assessments of any state.